dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 🥊**6-2**: Let's obtain list of files from a directory, search for filenames that include "pdf", and save that list as `pdffiles.txt`.
 Try to do this in one line of code. <br>

+---
+**_Key Points_:**
+1. We use the command line interface because it can be more powerful and flexible than using a graphical user interface (GUI).
+2. A basic BASH command consists of a command name, options (flags), and arguments.
+3. Key commands like pwd, cd, ls, mkdir, and rm help navigate and manage files in the system.
+4. Redirection (>, >>) and piping (|) allow users to manipulate the input and output of commands efficiently.
+5. Combining commands and using wildcards allows for more advanced file operations and task management.
+---

 ## Reference: Keyboard Shortcuts